turantuna/mini-project/README.md

 ---
 ## **Encrypted Images (Using the Same OTP)**

-Although encryption with a One-Time Pad produces perfect secrecy *when used correctly*,
-reusing the same key causes all images to be encrypted with identical keystreams.

 | Encrypted 1 | Encrypted 2 | Encrypted 3 |
 |-------------|-------------|-------------|
 | ![Enc 1](enc/encrypted_0.png) | ![Enc 2](enc/encrypted_1.png) | ![Enc 3](enc/encrypted_2.png) |